leo-schlanger/rentalx/README.md

   - it should not be able to register a rental if there is already an open one for the same user.
   - it should not be able to register a rental if there is already an open one for the same car.
   - the user need logged in application.
+  - when making a rental, the car's status should be able to changed to unavailable.

+ # Devolution car
+ **Functional Requirements**
+  - it should be able to return a car.

+ **Business Rule**
+  - if the car is returned with less than 24 hours, it must be charged the full day.
+  - when making the return, the car must be released for another rental.
+  - when making the return, the user must be released for another rental.
+  - when making the return, the total rent must be calculated.
+  - if the return time is longer than the expected delivery time, a fine proportional to the days of delay should be charged.
+  - if there is a fine, it should be added to the rent.
+  - the user need logged in application.

+# List Rentals

+**Functional Requirements**
+ - should be able to search for all rentals for the user

+**Business Rule**
+ - the user need logged in application.